Boulware-Deser ghost in extended quasidilaton massive gravity: Introduction

-At the level of linear perturbations around the self-accelerating de Sitter solution in the extended quasidilaton, it was explicitly shown in \cite{DeFelice:2013tsa} that there is no BD ghost, nor any type of instabilities whose time-scales are parametrically shorter than the cosmological time-scale.
+One of the most important criteria for a consistent theory of massive gravity is the absence of the BD ghost.
+At the level of linear perturbations around the self-accelerating de Sitter solution in the extended quasidilaton, it was explicitly shown in \cite{DeFelice:2013tsa,DeFelice:2013dua} that there is no BD ghost, nor any type of instabilities whose time-scales are parametrically shorter than the cosmological time-scale.
 On the other hand, the argument for the absence of BD ghost at fully nonlinear level so far relies on arguments in the DBI massive gravity~\cite{Andrews:2013ora}.
 However, as mentioned above, there is no overlap between the extended quasidilaton and the DBI massive gravity if we demand the stability of the self-accelerating FLRW de Sitter solution.
-For this reason, it is necessary to provide an independent argument for the absence of BD ghost at fully nonlinear level in the extended quasidilaton.
-Generally speaking, in massive gravity it is not trivial to find the primary constraint that removes the BD ghost.
-For example, the author of a recent preprint \cite{Kluson:2013jea} failed to find the primary constraint in the extended quasidilaton, and interpreted his failure as the absence of the primary constraint (at least in the first version of the preprint).
-The purpose of the present paper is to derive the primary constraint that removes the (would-be) Boulware-Deser ghost.
+For this reason, it is necessary to study the issue of BD ghost at fully nonlinear level in the extended quasidilaton.
+It was shown by Kluson~\cite{Kluson:2013jea} that a method that can find the primary constraint in the original quasidilaton theory does not apply to the extended quasidilaton.
+This certainly shows difficulties in finding the primary constraint but actually does not prove either existence or non-existence of the constraint.
+On the other hand, the argument in the previous arXiv version (v1) of the present paper was based on a wrong gauge choice~\footnote{The condition $\phi^0=-e^{-\sigma/M_{\rm Pl}}$, where $\phi^0$ is the temporal St\"uckelberg field and $\sigma$ is the quasidilaton scalar, is not a gauge condition but a physical constraint.
+Upon imposing this constraint, the system no longer describes the extended quasidilaton theory.
+Instead, the system with the constraint is one of Lorentz-violating and rotation-invariant massive gravity theories.}, as pointed out in the second arXiv version (v2) of \cite{Kluson:2013jea}.
+Thus it remains an open question whether the extended quasidilaton theory possesses the primary constraint that removes the BD ghost.

+The purpose of the present paper (v2) is to settle the issue of the BD ghost in the extended quasidilaton massive gravity.
+Actually, we shall provide a proof of non-existence of the primary constraint that removes the BD ghost.
+This means that the BD ghost exists in the extended quasidilaton theory.